Kiip expands its mobile rewards platform to Amazon’s Fire TV

 “The really big guys like HBO, Time Warner, ESPN, they’re going to be very focused on their own monetization mechanisms,” Wong said.
 “We’re going to be playing the same game that we played getting into iOS and Android — focusing on independent developers with large user bases.”

-Wong added that after taking this first step, he’s open to integrating with other smart TV platforms as well.
+Wong added that after taking this first step, he’s open to integrating with other smart TV platforms, as well.

 Kiip has also made some hires recently, bringing on Manicka Babu as CTO and Adam Broitman as chief strategy officer.